Mark Reigelman: Threshold

 Threshold is a public artwork celebrating the principles of egalitarianism and community-building that have been integral to the history of New Bedford, Massachusetts.
 Inspired by the Religious Society of Friends who inhabited the city in the late 17th century, as well as the aesthetic of New England’s archetypal colonial doorways, the artwork beckons viewers toward its partially opened door, shining down on Custom House Square from its 17-foot-tall perch.

-Threshold will be on view free and open to the public at Custom House Square in New Bedford and is intended to be explored, interacted with, and used as a backdrop for gathering and events.
-Join us for the artworks debut on June 22, 2023 at 5pm at our public opening celebration.
+Threshold is on view free and open to the public at Custom House Square in New Bedford and is intended to be explored, interacted with, and used as a backdrop for gathering and events.

 Mark Reigelman’s site-specific installations deal in the remarkable.
 Whether it be the materials he uses, their head-turning scale or their placement in public spaces, his works marry wit, context, and the element of surprise.
 His approach re-evaluates the everyday, reinvigorates public space, and challenges typical urban conditions.
 Emphasizing research and exploration, his diverse body of work is poised between abstraction and literal representation, which he meticulously integrates into civic spaces.